 Tips for Using the Denver CityPASS

 - Choose the most expensive attractions – To get the maximum value from the Denver CityPASS, you should choose the attractions with the highest regular admission costs.
-The best value is the 5-attraction pass with the following options: Downtown Aquarium, Museum of Nature & Science, Denver Zoo, Wings Over the Rockies, and either History Colorado Center or the Children’s Museum.
-This combination would cost $86.94 without the Denver CityPASS or $57 with it.
-That’s $29.94 in savings, or 34%.
+The best value is the 5-attraction pass, which can save you up to 44% compared to regular admission costs.

 - Don’t forget the Denver Art Museum is free for kids – As I mentioned before, the Denver Art Museum is always free for kids under 18.
 So, don’t plan to use the pass to cover their admission!

-- Buy your pass in advance – Remember, you can’t buy the Denver CityPASS at any of the attractions.
-So, if you want to take advantage of the discount, you need to buy it before you head to your first stop.
+- Buy your pass in advance – If you want to take advantage of all the savings, buy the Denver CityPASS before your trip.

 How to Buy the Denver CityPASS